Approximately Counting Answers to Conjunctive Queries with Disequalities and Negations: Introduction

 \subsection{Related Work}

-The first systematic study of the complexity of \emph{exactly} counting answers to conjunctive queries is due to Durand and Mengel~\cite{DurandM15}.
+The first systematic study of the complexity of \emph{exactly} counting answers to conjunctive queries is due to Pichler and Skritek~\cite{PichlerS13}, and Durand and Mengel~\cite{DurandM15}.
 Their result has been extended to unions of conjunctive queries by Chen and Mengel~\cite{ChenM16} and to extended\footnote{``Disequalities'' are sometimes referred to as ``Inequalities'', and ``Negations'' are sometimes referred to as ``Non-monotone Constraints''.} conjunctive queries by Dell, Roth and Wellnitz~\cite{DellRW19}.
 Unfortunately, all of those results have shown that exact counting is infeasible even for very restricted classes of queries, indicating that relaxing to approximate counting is necessary if efficient algorithms are sought for wide classes of queries.
+As highlighted before, a recent result by Arenas et al.~\cite{ArenasNew} shows that there is an FPRAS for approximately counting answers to conjunctive queries whenever the hypergraphs of the queries have bounded hypertreewidth, yielding a significantly wider class of tractable instances than for exact counting.
+We state and further discuss their result in Section~\ref{sec:fh}.

 If we restrict to instances without existential quantifiers then counting answers to conjunctive queries is equivalent to the problem of counting homomorphisms from a small relational structure to a large one, the complexity of which was investigated by Dalmau and Jonsson~\cite{DalmauJ04} in the case of exact counting and by Bulatov and \Zinvy~\cite{BulatovZ20} in the case of approximate counting.